RRG314/rge256/README.md

 ### Summary

 All generators in this repository are original implementations by Steven Reid, except where explicitly attributed to Voskov above.
-No code from SmokeRand is included; only high-level design insights from Voskov's review informed the newer variants.
+The RGE256ex, RGE512ex, and RGE256ctr algorithm designs are due to Alexey L. Voskov based on the original RGE256 concept.
+No code from SmokeRand is included in this repository.

 ---

 ### Attribution Notice

 This project is maintained in good faith with the intent to properly credit all contributors.
 If any reference, acknowledgement, or attribution is missing or incomplete, this is an unintentional oversight on my part, not an attempt to claim credit for others' work.
-If you believe your contribution has not been properly acknowledged, please open an issue or contact me directly, and I will promptly update this section.
+If you believe any contribution has not been properly acknowledged, please open an issue or contact me directly, and I will promptly update this section.

 ---